astraccia/lens_studio_webgl_recording/README.md

 const lens = await cameraKit.lensRepository.loadLens('your lens ID','your lens folder ID');
 ```

-Update the lens ID and the lens folder ID with the new lens ID and the new lens folder ID you will find here:
+Update the lens ID and the lens folder ID with the new lens ID and the new lens folder ID.